Let's get this out of the way from the start. There is no such thing as a stock that is completely safe.

 7. Apple

-Apple (AAPL -0.21%) has the durable advantage of having both an extremely loyal customer base and an ecosystem of products designed to work best in conjunction with one another.
+Apple (AAPL -0.19%) has the durable advantage of having both an extremely loyal customer base and an ecosystem of products designed to work best in conjunction with one another.
+In other words, iPhone and Mac users tend to remain iPhone and Mac users.

 It's no secret that Apple products cost significantly more than comparably equipped phones, computers, and tablets from rivals -- a sign of Apple's tremendous pricing power.
-Apple's sales could be rather cyclical, meaning they can rise and fall a bit with the strength of the economy, but this is a durable brand.
+Apple's sales can be rather cyclical, meaning they can rise and fall a bit with the strength of the economy, but this is a durable brand.

 Finding safe stocks